Wake Family Law

 Divorce in NC

-An experienced attorney can help you assess your options.
+An experienced attorney can help you understand your rights and evaluate your options.

-You should always consult with an attorney before signing any document presented to you by your spouse or your spouse’s attorney.
+It is important to consult with an attorney before signing any document provided by your spouse or your spouse’s attorney, as these agreements can have lasting legal and financial consequences.

 Annulment in NC

-Annulment is a process that voids a marriage, meaning it legally declares that the marriage never existed.
-A legal annulment is not the same as a religious annulment, which can only be granted by a church and has no effect on your legal marital status.
+Annulment is a legal process that declares a marriage null and void, essentially stating that the marriage never legally existed.
+It is important to distinguish a legal annulment from a religious annulment, which may be granted by a church but has no legal effect on marital status.

-There are very limited grounds to qualify for an annulment in North Carolina.
-A bigamous marriage, where one spouse was already legally married to another living person, is voided.
+North Carolina law allows annulments only in very limited circumstances.
+A bigamous marriage, where one spouse was already legally married to another living person, is automatically void.

 The family law attorneys at WFLG can address these and other specific situations that could be considered grounds for annulment.